Majid Al Futtaim Group: Majid Al Futtaim Ventures

 Majid Al Futtaim Ventures is a group of companies that offer amenities such as cinemas, leisure and entertainment, financial services, fashion and healthcare and JVs in facility management and food and beverages.
 Majid Al Futtaim Ventures is a unit of Majid Al Futtaim (MAF) Group.

-Leisure & Entertainment
+Leisure and entertainment

 Majid Al Futtaim Leisure and Entertainment operates Ski Dubai, an indoor ski resort with 22,500 square meters of indoor ski area at the Mall of the Emirates, as well as 18 Magic Planet family entertainment centres.
 In addition, Magic Planet operates a facility within City Centre Mirdif, a temperature controlled indoor and outdoor water park, and the first Lego store in the Middle East in Abu Dhabi.